Look Away (2018 film): Plot

-17-year-old Maria Brennan is a timid high school student, shunned by her peers and bullied by her schoolmate Mark.
-Her only friend is the unpleasant Lily; she also harbours a secret crush on Lily's boyfriend, Sean.
-At home, Maria suppresses her emotions around her parents: her distant father Dan is a philandering plastic surgeon and an obsessive perfectionist, and her mother Amy suffers from depression and nightmares.
+17-year-old Maria Brennan is a timid outcast high schooler bullied by her classmate, Mark.
+Her only friend is Lily, whose boyfriend Sean is her secret crush.
+Maria's distant father Dan is a philandering plastic surgeon and an obsessive perfectionist, while her mother Amy suffers from depression and constant nightmares.

 Maria accidentally discovers a sonogram of twins.
-In the bathroom, her reflection begins to move on its own, terrifying Maria.
-She attempts to discuss it with her parents the following morning; however, they brush her off.
+Whilst pleasuring herself in the bathroom one day, her reflection begins to move on its own, terrifying her.
+She attempts to talk to her parents the following morning, only to be ignored.

-After dreaming of her own birth, Maria's reflection begins talking to her, calling herself Airam, and telling Maria she can take her sadness away.
+After dreaming of her own birth, Maria sees her reflection talking to her, calling herself "Airam."
 Airam is charismatic, assertive, and confident.
-Maria asks who she is, and Airam simply says she has "always been here".
+She tells Maria she can take her sadness away.

-Dan offers to give her an early birthday present; when she arrives at his office the next day to receive her gift, he tells her he's going to perform cosmetic surgery to fix her "flaws".
-Crushed, she begins to find solace in Airam's presence and support in confronting her inner feelings.
+Dan offers Maria an early birthday present; she arrives at his office only to realize the "gift" is cosmetic surgery to fix her "flaws."
+Crushed, she confides in Airam.
 Amy senses that something is wrong with Maria, but is repeatedly shut down by Dan.

-Lily takes her for a skating lesson for the upcoming on-ice winter prom, but after Maria slips and is unable to get back up, Lily simply taunts her then abandons her on the ice.
-Finally, Maria is humiliated and physically assaulted by Mark at the prom.
+Lily takes Maria for a skating lesson for the upcoming prom.
+However, after Maria slips and is unable to get back up, Lily simply taunts her and abandons her.
+Finally, she is humiliated and physically assaulted by Mark at the dance.
 Devastated by these events, Maria goes into the bathroom to find Airam.
 Their palms and lips touch, allowing them to switch places.
-Amy has a nightmare about giving birth.
+Later, Amy has a nightmare about giving birth.

-At school, Airam is visibly more confident than Maria, even standing up to Mark.
+At school, Airam is visibly more confident and assertive.
+She reveals to everyone that Mark has been bullying her because he has a crush on her, embarrassing him.
 She arranges for Amy to run into her husband's mistress as a way of forcing her to acknowledge Dan's affairs and their superficial marriage.
-Maria, stuck in the mirror, is appalled by Airam's behavior, but Airam insists she is only being honest, and tells Maria that all of them must answer for their sins.
+Maria, stuck in the mirror, is appalled by Airam's behavior.
+Airam insists she is only being honest, and tells Maria that all of the people around her must answer for their sins.